Events — 8 Mar 2020

 Les invitamos a ser participe del movimiento feminista e artivista de Latinoamérica junto a las Reinas Chulas (Mexico), Aireana (Paraguay) y Mujeres Al Borde (Colombia).

-FROM FEAR TO LOVE, Auditorium, 4pm, reservation required
+FROM FEAR TO LOVE, Auditorium, 4pm, reservation required (ENGLISH) - sold out

 Self-representation and storytelling are powerful tools for collective healing.
 Artists can help us respond to fear and trauma with beauty.
 Shilo Shiv Suleman, founder of the Fearless Collective, will share what the process behind creating the installation on the facade of the Stedelijk.
 The Sex Worker’s Opera will share their method of breaking through stigma and stereotypes with dance, music and laughter.

 A conversation about the need for radical participation, reclamation, and dialogue in public space, in a world that offers less and less room for dissenting voices.